 While these boots won’t make you as nimble as a mountain goat leaping across alpine crevasses, they do provide grip so that you won’t fall on your butt if it’s icy out.
 And these snow boots for men are ruggedly stylish; they’ll look awesome when worn with cords or jeans.
 We’ve rounded up our favorite men’s snow boots that’ll last from this winter to the next one.
 Scroll on through to find the best snow boots for any winter terrain.

-2. Columbia Fairbanks Snow Boot
+1. Columbia Fairbanks Omni-Heat Snow Boot

 If you’d prefer a shorter boot that’s less bulky and easier to slip on, this option from Columbia substitutes leather and rubber for a waterproof nylon outer.
 The snow boot has a thick tread for stability, and the lace hooks and ankle-cut style draw inspiration from hiking boots.
 The heat-retaining lining helps keep your feet warm, while the cushioned insole and EVA midsole make these boots comfortable to walk in for extended periods.
-The olive green, tan and cream colorway give this boot a stylish edge over standard black and brown boots.
+The olive green, tan, and cream colorway give this boot a stylish edge over standard black and brown boots.

-Columbia Fairbanks Boot
+Columbia Fairbanks Snow Boot

-3. Bogs Ultra High Waterproof Winter Boot
+2. Bogs Ultra High Waterproof Winter Boot

 Based in Oregon, Bogs’ cold weather boots have been worn through the massive snows of Alaska and as far up as Banff, Canada.
-They’re made to be lightweight, flexible, waterproof and comfortable.
+They’re made to be lightweight, flexible, waterproof, and comfortable.
 Their ultra-high waterproof boot is cold rated to -40F.
-They have a four-way stretch inner bootie, a comfy midsole and use DuraFresh bio-tech so feet will never smell stinky.
+They have a four-way stretch inner bootie, a comfy midsole, and use DuraFresh bio-tech so feet will never smell stinky.
 The boots’ non-slip rubber outsole will keep you upright on slippery surfaces.

-Bogs Ultra High Insulated Waterproof Winter Boots
+Bogs Ultra High Waterproof Winter Boot

-4. Columbia Bugaboot III Snow Boot
+5. Columbia Bugaboot III Snow Boot

 Columbia Bugaboot III Snow Boot

-7. Kamik Greenbay Snow Boot
+7. Kamik Greenbay 4 Snow Boot

 Temperature rated to -40F, this snow boot from Kamik is basically a winter version of their rain boot.
 Made from a lightweight and durable nylon outer shell, the drawstring at the top helps to trap heat inside the boot and keep cold air from getting in.
 The interior removable felt liner helps to provide that superior warmth rating that makes this such a compelling snow boot offering.

-Kamik Greenbay 4 Cold-Weather Boot
+Kamik Greenbay 4 Snow Boot

-10. L. L. Bean Snow Boots
+11. L. L. Bean Snow Boots

 Essentially a winterized version of the brand’s famed — and beloved — duck boots, these snow boots from L. L. Bean are some of the warmest boots offered by the company.
 A removable felt and fleece liner gives these boots a -45F temperature rating, which is more than enough to handle the majority of snowy conditions, while the totally waterproof rubber shell and molded mid-sole will keep any winter mess away from your feet.
-A quick glance at the bottom of the soles shows a rugged and tough sole that’ll provide great slip-resistance while you’re trudging around.
-Plus, the rich coffee color of these will make you look nice and cool while making sure you’re plenty warm.
+A quick glance at the bottom of the soles shows a rugged and tough sole that’ll provide great slip resistance while you’re trudging around.
+Plus, the versatile green color of these will make you look nice and cool while making sure you’re plenty warm.

 L. L. Bean Snow Boots

-11. Timberland 6-Inch Boot
+12. Timberland 6-Inch Boot